Shubhashish-Karki/TATE1pro/README.md

    pip install -r requirements.txt
    ```

+   📌 These requirements are subject to modification as the development process evolves.
+Ensure to update and reinstall dependencies as necessary.

 3. **Download Haar Cascade Classifier**:
    The project uses OpenCV's pre-trained Haar Cascade classifier for face detection.
 Ensure `haarcascade_frontalface_default.xml` is present in the project directory.
 If not, download it from [OpenCV's GitHub repository](https://github.com/opencv/opencv/tree/master/data/haarcascades).